 Follow the North Downs Way

-Join the North Downs Way at Reigate Hill and follow the sign posts along the chalk ridge that stretches from Farnham in the west to Dover in the east.
-If you’re feeling energetic, you may want to tackle the walk to Box Hill and stop for a light snack or perhaps visit the shop.
+Join the North Downs Way at Reigate Hill and follow the signposts along the chalk ridge that stretches from Farnham in the west to Dover in the east.
+If you’re feeling energetic, you may want to tackle the walk to Box Hill where you can reward yourself with refreshments at the National Trust café.

 Visit Reigate Fort

-Reigate Fort was built in 1898; one of 13 forts which ran along the North Downs to Essex and were built to protect London from an attack by the French.
-It was built as a mobilisation centre, holding cutting tools for clearing trees and digging tools for entrenching.
+Reigate Fort was built in 1898, one of 13 forts that ran along the 72-mile defence line between the North Downs and Essex, built to protect London from an attack by the French.
+Reigate Fort was used as a mobilisation centre, storing vital tools and ammunition to supply soldiers and artillery at short notice.

-The site is open daily for you to look around and there are various events during the year (see What's on section on website).
+The site is open daily for you to look around.

 Reigate Hill has been at the centre of some large-scale military activities over the years.
 Find out more with our mile-long military history walk, which takes in Reigate Fort, the site of the crashed American bomber and a mystery wartime structure.

 The Inglis Memorial

-Consisting of a circle of pillars supporting a carved stone roof, this memorial on Colley Hill was donated to the Borough of Reigate in 1909, by Lieutenant Colonel Sir Robert William Inglis V.D.
-It was built as a drinking fountain for horses but is now an ideal place for walkers to take a break and drink in the view.
+Consisting of a circle of pillars supporting a carved stone roof, this memorial on Colley Hill was donated to the Borough of Reigate in 1909 by Lieutenant Colonel Sir Robert William Inglis VD.
+It was built as a rather grand drinking fountain for horses but is now an ideal place for walkers to take a break and drink in the view.